 Starbucks’ #ToBeAPartner hashtag also reinforces the notion that Starbucks doesn’t want just employees, but people with stronger ties, and it’s something that prospective applicants can easily see just by scrolling through the hundreds of social media posts tagged with #ToBeAPartner.

 To encourage more people to share their experiences and give them an even bigger platform, Starbucks have set up partner accounts on Facebook, Twitter and Instagram.
 While you can browse public #ToBeAPartner Facebook posts, Starbucks uses the Starbucks Partners Facebook page to regularly share experiences from its employees.
 The same applies to their Twitter and Instagram accounts.
 These stories include announcements, news, local initiatives, as well as perks for Partners.
 That way, the hashtag becomes a medium for partners to talk to themselves about experiences, news, opportunities, and various other tidbits.

 This is what happens when you give employees a hashtag and tell them to have fun with it.
-The most organic, genuine example of corporate hashtags I’ve seen is from Kohl’s, with the #LifeAtKohls.
+The most organic, genuine example of culture hashtags I’ve seen is from Kohl’s, with the #LifeAtKohls.